Kelsey, an African Impact team member’s experience at the volunteer programs in Livingstone, Zambia.

 One of the most popular programs is the Medical and Community Development program.
 As you walk through the community with the Local Community Liaison and the Volunteer Coordinator, you get the chance to experience everyday life and gain a greater understanding of your surroundings.
 My favourite aspect of this program is that you can see the immediate progress being made as you check in with the same patients every week.
 You see that their wounds are healing, knowing that this has a profound impact on their everyday life.

-As I spent two years teaching English in South-East Asia, I was particularly excited to participate in the Teaching and Community Development program, and it didn’t disappoint!
+As I spent two years teaching English in South-East Asia, I was particularly excited to participate in the Teaching and Community Development Program, and it didn’t disappoint!
 We assisted in Libuyu Community School with Pratti who is one of the most dedicated teachers I have ever met.
 We provided one-on-one support to students struggling with Maths and English.
 My favourite aspect of this program was watching a student’s face light up when they finally understood something they were struggling with.

 As a woman, I was very excited to participate in our Girl Empowerment program.
-The program mainly works with two women’s groups who have started their own small business venture and several boys and girls’ groups.
-My favourite aspect of this program was listening to all the dreams and ambitions of the young girls and realising that I am contributing to them achieving their goals, even though their circumstances sometimes count against them
+The program mainly works with two women’s groups who have started their own small business ventures and several boys and girls’ groups.
+My favourite aspect of this program was listening to all the dreams and ambitions of the young girls and realising that I am contributing to them achieving their goals, even though their circumstances sometimes count against them.

 The Sports and Community Development program was one of the most fun programs.
 As Physical Education isn’t a part of the Zambian education system, the kids absolutely love the sports sessions we provide.
 My favourite part of this program was watching the shy kids I met in class find their voice through team sports.